DIFC will for foreign property owners

 Read more about combining two wills →

 Without a valid will in the UAE, your property is typically distributed based on applicable inheritance law.
 For non-Muslims, this may mean that your partner receives only a limited share, and the remainder goes to other family members, regardless of your personal wishes.
 The exact distribution depends on your family situation.
+For owners without identifiable heirs (single owners, or those with an unmarried partner), Federal Decree-Law No. 51 of 2024 means the assets may be permanently transferred to a state-managed Waqf foundation.

 Read more: What happens without a will →